bat/bat/INSTALL.md

 ### Cuba

-If you configured BAT with the option `--with-cuba=download`, BAT will download, compile and use Cuba automatically.
+If you configured BAT with the option `--with-cuba=download`, BAT will download, compile, and use Cuba automatically.
 Otherwise, use the configure option `--with-cuba[=DIR]` to enable Cuba.
 If you installed Cuba including the `partview` executable, the Cuba installation path will be derived from its location.
 Otherwise, the